 Visit the Talk to Financial Aid Staff page to locate counselor contact information.

-Aid eligibility is evaluated on a student-by-student basis.
+Aid eligibility is evaluated based on specific criteria determined by the federal government.
 General aid requirements often include but are not limited to: degree-seeking, halftime enrollment status, and demonstration of financial need.

 Begin by completing your Free Application for Federal Student Aid (FAFSA).